-It was just a matter of time before digital disruption took aim at the healthcare industry.
+It was just a matter of time before digital disruption took aim at the US healthcare industry.
 Traditional healthcare players are standing up to the threat by intentionally disrupting themselves.
 Specifically, they are using corporate venture capital (CVC) to invest in new products and services they need (but can’t develop efficiently on their own).
 But, importantly, CVC programs do more than provide access to innovation.
 They also serve as a pipeline to new methods and mindsets that will drive long-term value and ensure business longevity.
 In this way, incumbent healthcare players’ CVC initiatives represent a lifeline to the future.VIEW THE REPORT [PDF]

 Healthcare has become an irresistible target for outside disruptors.
 Some 85 percent of technology companies and 77 percent of venture capital firms consider the disruption of healthcare to be a top priority.

-Traditional healthcare organizations, however, aren’t giving up.
+Traditional American healthcare organizations, however, aren’t giving up.
 Many are embracing corporate venture capital (CVC) to tap new innovations and new ways of working.
 Accenture Strategy research has found that:

 60 CVC organizations across five healthcare-related industry segments made $10 billion in healthcare-related investments from 2009 to 2015.